|

 That will never happen because gold is essentially the all-powerful

-dominant currency which our human world is built on, and countries
+dominant currency which a human world economy is built on, and

-are made richer or poorer by its transitional use.
-It is just
+countries are made richer or poorer by its use as a monetary-based

 In the meantime, we

-will continue to adjust, readjust and tighten our principles as
+will continue to help adjust, readjust and tighten the Laibach

-a genuine "ethical" metalsmith; an evolving process through which
+principles as a genuine "ethical" metalsmith; an evolving process

-we always aim to expand the boundaries of environmental thinking
+through which we always aim to expand the boundaries of environmental

 MORE